larioteo/BansheeEngine/README.md

 Integrated bsf, bsf examples and made the project compilable.

 #### Note
-Every change from 2023-08-15 outside the original source files that wehere under the LGPL 3.0 are now licensed under the MIT license.
+Every change from now (2023-08-15), outside the original source files that are under the LGPL 3.0, is licensed under the MIT license.

 My main goal is to preserve this project, nothing more, so there could be some minor bugfixes around the build system.